-Patients were assessed by the qualified multidisciplinary team using validated assessment tools.
+Patients were assessed by members of the multidisciplinary team using validated assessment tools.
 Informed choice underpins the development of individualised care and support plans, developed in partnership with patients and their whānau.
 Cultural values and beliefs were considered and incorporated into care delivery.
-Care plans included the individual's aspirations where appropriate.
+Care plans were documented using structured hard copy tools, pathways and records.